dayve07/Predicting-Parkinsons-Disease/data_sheet.md

 - <b>What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)</b>

-  The instances represent medical information of 2105 patients.
+  - The instances represent medical information of 2105 patients.
 The dataset includes demographic details, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, and a  diagnosis indicator, indicating if the patient has the Parkinson's Disease or not.
+  - Data is numerical for lifestyle factors, clinical measurements, functionnal assessments.
+Data is binary for symptoms and medical history.
+DAta is categorial for some demographic details (ethnicity and Eductaion Level).

 - <b>How many instances of each type are there?</b>